Balance innovation and agility with security and compliance

 If not enough nodes to run pods post scalability event, CA picks up the fact that some or all of the scaled pods are in pending state.

 I’ve seen in different forums, such as Kubernetes slack channels and StackOverflow questions, common issues due to some facts that many DevOps miss while getting their feet wet with autoscalers.

 HPA and VPA depend on metrics and some historic data.
 If you don’t have enough resources allocated, your pods will be OOM killed and never get a chance to generate metrics.
 Your scale may never take place in this case.

-Scaling up is the mostly a time sensitive operation.
-You want your pods and cluster to scale fairly quickly before your users experience any disruption or crashes in your application.
+Scaling up is the most a time-sensitive operation.
+You want your pods and cluster to scale fairly quickly before your users experience any disruption or crash in your application.
 You should consider the average time it can take your pods and cluster to scale up.

-Do not confuse cloud provider scalability mechanisms with the CA. CA works from within your cluster while cloud provider’s scalability mechanism (such as ASGs inside AWS) work based on nodes allocation.
+Do not confuse cloud provider scalability mechanisms with the CA. CA works from within your cluster while cloud providers’ scalability mechanisms (such as ASGs inside AWS) work based on nodes allocation.
 It is not aware of what’s taking place with your pods or application.
 Using them together will render your cluster unstable and hard to predict behavior.